 Dish #1: Pollo Guisado

 My craving for pollo guisado came from a visit to the Dominican Republic embassy.
 They were serving it for lunch and it looked scrumptious!
 When I went to look for a recipe, there was oddly a lot of food trash talking online between dominicans and puerto ricans staking out this dish as their own national dish.
 And here I am, Vietnamese, and blogging about pollo guisado--hah!.
 Whoever made it, at the end of the day, it's a yummy (and easy!) braised chicken stew joining all the flavors you probably already know and love to cook with.
 This dish....it's going to wipe out the hump day blues!
+Note: This is a moshposh of 4 recipes that I mixed together.
+Everyone has different ways of making it and this is my version:

 For 2 people: